 Subdivision or Lot Splits Outside Urban & Village Reserve Lines

 The APCD is concerned with the continued small lot fracturing of lands outside of the urban and village reserve line which is inconsistent with the land use planning strategies in our Clean Air Plan (CAP).
-Our CAP calls for these parcels to not be spilt below 20 acres in size and instead promotes the concept of urban infill by directing growth to areas within the existing URL/VRL boundaries.
+Our CAP calls for these parcels to not be split below 20 acres in size and instead promotes the concept of urban infill by directing growth to areas within the existing URL/VRL boundaries.
 Mobile sources are the largest contributor to air pollution in our county and rural parcel split projects fosters continued dependency on private auto use as the primary means of accessing essential services and other destinations.
 For these reasons, the APCD does not support this type of projects.

 Support of Mixed-Use Development